dontmitch/dontmitch.github.io/_posts/2020-10-10-undervaluing-time-at-work.md

 That's especially true when you consider the knock on effects of a shift in trajectory.
 A faster-than-usual promotion might establish you as a higher performer, which in turn might translate into even more opportunities flowing your way.
 That completes the positive feedback loop: your hard work early on builds upwards momentum that lasts even after you stop working excess hours.
 (Another way of describing it is that you build a strong personal brand, and that brand continues to pay dividends even after you stop working as hard.)

 <svg class="line-chart"></svg>
+<figcaption>A couple well-timed periods of working excess hours can have a big impact.</figcaption>

 This is a contrived example, but it's useful for making a point: what matters is not the slope of the line, but rather the area under the curve.
-A small upwards shift in your trajectory (e.g. by building a brand of being a high performer early on in your career) can result in large differences in your lifetime earnings or impact.
+A small upwards shift in your trajectory (e.g. by building a brand of being a high performer) — especially early on in your career — can result in large differences in your lifetime earnings or impact.
 It's the equivalent of the value that saving a dollar today has over saving a dollar ten years from today.
 In this example, the lifetime earnings are almost 50% greater in the excess hours case — presumably a much larger difference than in hours worked.

 All that said, the implications for your career trajectory aren't the only reason you might want to work excess hours.